-- C stat 0.655 model has some but not substantial differentiation. - Says dual eligibility and ASPE SES index were tested but not included in specs because there was a suggestion that patient-level adjustment alone would adjust for quality differences between hospital.
-It says that because CMS adjusts at the program level that is sufficient, but CMS does not adjust at the program level it adjusts for payment purposes and not for measurement and public reporting purposes through the hospital starratings. - No concerns - Conceptual relationship with potential social risk but limited as they only use the index data - Yes - Social risk factors were analyzed but not included in the measure.
-The developers cited that adjusting for SRF would obscure a signal of hospital quality - Patients younger than Medicare age are not included in this metric.
-It is likely that this metric indicates a higher risk group for readmissions compared to patients who are not Medicare age.
+- C stat 0.639 model has some but not substantial differentiation. - Says dual eligibility and ASPE SES index were tested but not included in specs because there was a suggestion that patient-level adjustment alone would adjust for quality differences between hospital.
+It says that because CMS adjusts at the program level that is sufficient, but CMS does not adjust at the program level it adjusts for payment purposes and not for measurement and public reporting purposes through the hospital star ratings. - No concerns - Limitations with AHRQIndex and potential low-moderate findings - Yes - Social risk factors were analyzed but was not included - Exclusions are minimal and/or appropriate.